Training & Employment

 Our Psychology Postdoctoral Fellowship Program will be offering three training tracks in the 2024-2025 academic year.
 Please see the attached descriptions for more detailed information about each of the postdoctoral tracks being offered.

-Director: Abigail Mansfield Marcaccio, PhD
+Director: Abigail Mansfield Marcaccio, Ph.D.

 Email: drmansfield@scp-ri.com